 Conclusion

 Congratulations, you successfully installed Parrot Security OS and secured it with a low-privilege user account.
 I highly recommend checking out The Top Things to do after installing Kali Linux article that I wrote.
-The exact same steps apply for Parrot Security OS.
+The exact same steps apply to Parrot Security OS.
 Also, check out my YouTube Channel for more Cyber Security Tutorials!